tomhers/TEPPP/README.md

 ### Examples

-To calculate the linking numbers between each pair of chains in a system found in "../converted/systemA.teppp" with 100 chains each of length 20:
+To calculate the linking numbers between each pair of chains in a system found in "../converted/systemA.teppp" with 100 chains each of length 20 and box length 13.35315:

-`./lk "../converted/systemA.teppp"`

-To calculate the periodic Writhe of each chain in a system found in "../converted/systemB.teppp" with 50 chains each of length 25 and a periodic box with length 9.275:

-`./periodic_wr "../converted/systemB.teppp"`
+`./lk "../converted/systemA.teppp" 20 100 13.35315'

-To scan along each chain and calculate the Jones polynomial of each subset of each chain from size 10 to size 20, skipping by 2, and searching for a trefoil knot in a system found in "../converted/systemC.teppp" with 10 chains each of length 200:
+To scan along each chain and calculate the Jones polynomial of each subchain of each chain, for subchains of length 5 to length 15, with a step size of 5, along each chiain in a system found in "../converted/systemA.teppp" with 100 chains of length 20:

-`./jones_scan "../converted/systemC.teppp" 10 20 2 "trefoil"`
+`./jones_scan "../converted/systemA.teppp" 20 100 5 15 5'

 To calculate the linking number between each pair of chains in a system found in "../converted/systemD.teppp" with 20 chains each of length 20, using MPI to split the work between 4 different processes:

-`mpirun -np 4 ./lk_mpi "../converted/systemD.teppp"`
+`mpirun -np 4 ./lk_mpi "../converted/systemD.teppp" 20 100 13.35315'